top of page

 Is the castle suitable for families?

-Is Caernarfon Castle accessible for people with mobility issues?
+Is Caernarfon Castle accessible to people with mobility issues?

 Is there parking nearby?